 How we manage your homeowners or condominium association in New Market

-We require that the tenant abide by all community and association covenants.
-To guide us in this endeavor, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association rules.
+To assist us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
 Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over the old passes before new passes can be issued.
+In some communities, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a good archive for landlords in New Market
+a free source for landlords in New Market

 - Collections and evictions